Playboy-turned-corruption crusader claims victory in Pakistan

 “We will adhere to austerity.
 We will be simple,” Khan said in his first televised address to the country after the election.
 “We will strive for good governance.
 We will not live in palaces.
 We will build actual state institutions.”

 However, Khan has raised eyebrows for his views on role of Islam in society.
-He has publicly supported Pakistan’s laws that make insulting Islam a capital offense and which rights activists say are used to persecute minorities.
+He has publicly supported Pakistan’s laws that make insulting Islam a capital offense.
+Rights activists say these laws are used to persecute minorities.

 In addition, his willingness to engage in dialogue with extremist groups has worried critics and more moderate Pakistanis.